malingaperera/HMAB/README.md

     user = postgres
     password = admin

-3. Create the workload.
+3. **Create the workload**.
 In our exmple we use generators in TPC-DS.
 Our solution does not provide query parsing.
 So we have used in-house scripts to parse the querys and generate the workload file (resources/workloads/ds_static_100.json) and query property file (resources/query_properties/tpc_ds.py).
-4. Create the experiment config (config/db.conf)
+4. **Create the experiment config** (config/db.conf)

     [example_tpc_ds]
     reps = 1  # How many repetitions\